USSD works only when IuCS is released

 For curiosity's sake, I would still take a look at how sysmocell 5000 handles this

 and then just close the issue, we're not going to fix the nano3G firmware anyway.

-#2 Updated by neels about 4 years ago
+#2 Updated by neels over 4 years ago

 - Status changed from New to Rejected